bchareyre/yade-mpi/doc/sphinx/prog.rst

 Run-time type identification (RTTI)
 -----------------------------------

 Since serialization and dispatchers need extended type and inheritance information, which is not sufficiently provided by standard RTTI.
-Each yade class is therefore derived from :yref:`Factorable` and it must use macro to override its virtual functions providing this extended RTTI:
+Each yade class is therefore derived from ``Factorable`` and it must use macro to override its virtual functions providing this extended RTTI:

 ``YADE_CLASS_BASE_DOC(Foo,Bar Baz,"Docstring)`` creates the following virtual methods (mediated via the ``REGISTER_CLASS_AND_BASE`` macro, which is not user-visible and should not be used directly):